Ypertex/blog/content/articles/innovating-our-stagnation/index.md

 If humans hired mostly white men for senior positions so far, an AI can do so faster, cheaper and more reliably.
 But [that's not what we want](https://www.reuters.com/article/us-amazon-com-jobs-automation-insight-idUSKCN1MK08G), right?

 Also, if a justice system is biased, an [AI could optimize and scale that bias](https://www.aclu.org/issues/privacy-technology/surveillance-technologies/ai-and-criminal-justice-devil-data) in a court's automated decision making based on historical data.
-Combine this with a self-driving car that's [programmed to spare a dog's life at the expense of a criminal](https://www.weforum.org/agenda/2018/10/how-should-autonomous-vehicles-be-programmed)---and every minor, biased court sentence could lead to one's death penalty by car accident.
+Combine this with a self-driving car that's [programmed to spare a dog's life at the expense of a criminal](https://www.weforum.org/agenda/2018/10/how-should-autonomous-vehicles-be-programmed)---and every minor, biased court sentence could lead to one's death penalty by a car accident.

 {{<figure src="e61eeb67-4397-4c82-98c4-5b332bd51be7" cite="[Vlad Tchompalov](https://unsplash.com/@tchompalov)">}}A car with autopilot: Tesla Model 3{{</figure>}}